flightplan-tool/flightplan/docs/api.md

 - returns: <[string]> `null` if no error occurred during searching

-If the [Searcher] encounters an error while searching, due to a fault beyond its control (for example, an error returned by the airline website), it will set the `error` on the Results, rather than throwing an exception.
+If the [Searcher] or [Parser] encounter an error, due to a fault beyond its own control (for example, an error returned by the airline website), it will set the `error` on the Results, rather than throwing an exception.
 For more details, see [Error handling](#error-handling).

 ### results.engine

 - returns: <[string]>

 Returns the ID of the [Engine] which created this Results instance.

+### results.invalid

+- returns: <[boolean]> `true` if the [Query] was considered invalid, based on the search results.

+Most invalid queries are discovered before the [Searcher] ever runs, but in some scenarios this might not be possible.
+For exampe, the airline website may respond that the queried route is not supported.
+In these cases, `results.error` will be set, in addition to the `invalid` returning `true`, indicating that all similar queries are likely to fail.

 ### results.query